h4ckyou/h4ckyou.github.io/posts/programming/Learning/Data Structures and Algorithm/Binary Search Algorithm.md

 Well then this method will take some significant amount of time

-And we should know that when we submit a working solution it will check it based on time complexity
+And we should know that when we submit a working solution it will also check it based on time complexity i.e there's a time limit expected for a program to run

 So it's best we make our program more optimized and time efficient